-I recently published a study on how adults' use of movies and television is related to their belief in romantic ideals and relationship satisfaction in the journal Communication Studies.
+In this line of work, I published a study on how adults' use of movies and television is related to their belief in romantic ideals and relationship satisfaction in the journal Communication Studies.
 Click here for a copy of that article.

 2) Parasocial relationships.
 PSRs are defined as the bonds users form with media figures.
 Even though the relationships are one-sided, viewers’ attachments to fictional characters and celebrities can be quite strong.
 I am interested in how these relationships are formed, how they function, how they influence related cognitions and emotions, and what happens when they end, a phenomenon known as a parasocial breakup.
 More broadly, parasocial relationships fit into scholarship on fandom, which examines the experience of being a media fan.
 In this line of research I am positioned as an “aca-fan,” an academic researcher who is also a fan.

-My study on Grey's Anatomy fans' responses to the loss of a beloved character is forthcoming in Journal of Fandom Studies.
+My study on Grey's Anatomy fans' responses to the loss of a beloved character appeared in the Journal of Fandom Studies.
 Click here for a copy of the article.